Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of GMRS Unhedged Sub-strategy is 72 days, which is lower, thus better compared to the benchmark ACWI (128 days) in the same period.
+• Looking at the average time in days below previous high water mark of 72 days in the last 5 years of GMRS Unhedged Sub-strategy, we see it is relatively smaller, thus better in comparison to the benchmark ACWI (127 days)

 Performance (YTD)